Cari Meinhold Kitahara, Ph.D.

 Dr. Kitahara earned her Ph.D. in cancer epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 She joined the Radiation Epidemiology Branch in 2008 as a predoctoral fellow and became a research fellow in 2011.
-In 2015, she was appointed to the position of tenure-track investigator.
-Dr. Kitahara’s research focuses on low-dose radiation exposure and cancer risks in medical workers and the etiology of radiosensitive cancers, particularly thyroid cancer and glioma.
-She has received numerous awards for her work, including the DCEG Fellows Award for Research Excellence and the Outstanding Achievement in Science Seminar Series Award.
-Dr. Kitahara has a B.S. degree from the University of Michigan in biology and anthropology (2005) and an M.H.S. degree from the Johns Hopkins Bloomberg School of Public Health.
+In 2015, she was appointed to the position of tenure-track investigator and in 2021 was awarded scientific tenure by the NIH and promoted to senior investigator.
+Dr. Kitahara has a B.S. degree from the University of Michigan in biology and anthropology and an M.H.S. degree from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Kitahara has received numerous awards for her work, including the NCI Director's Individual Award of Merit and Intramural Innovation Award, the DCEG Outstanding Achievement in Science Seminar Series Award, and the Van Meter Award from the American Thyroid Association.

 Kitahara CM, Linet MS, Rajaraman P, Ntowe E, Berrington de González A. A New Era of Low-Dose Radiation Epidemiology.
 Curr Environ Health Rep. 2015;2(3):236-49.